Financial-Times/middlewex/README.md

 # Plug Middleware for FT Elixir Apps

-* API Key header validation and role assignment with `TaggedApiKeyPlug`.
-* Role-based authorisation with `NeedsRolePlug`.
 * `__gtg` and `__about` with `GtgPlug` and `AboutPlug`.
+* `FastlyClientIPPlug` which decodes the `Fastly-Client-IP` header into `Plug.Conn.remote_ip`.
 * `NiceLoggerPlug` which logs useful request details in a Splunk-friendly manner.
-* `FastlyClientIPPlug` which decodes the `Fastly-Client-IP` header.
+* Authentication and Authorization support:
+    * Extensible authentication via `Authentication` struct and `NeedsAuthenticationPlug`.
+    * API Key header authentication with role assignment via `TaggedApiKeyPlug`.
+    * Role-based authorisation via `NeedsRolePlug`.

 > NB all plug modules above are prefixed with `FT.Web.`.